particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 It is recommended that Tracker fleets upgrade to the latest Device OS 4.x LTS (currently {{version mode="latestRelease" line="4"}}).
 You can also use Device OS 3.3.0.

+### Tracker Edge v20

+This version is recommended for use with Device OS 6.2.0 and later.

+It can be built back to Device OS 3.2.0, however the changes between v19 and v20 are only for Device OS 6.2.0 compatibility.

 ### Tracker Edge v19